ageron/handson-ml2/README.md

     $ pip install -r requirements.txt

-If you want to install the Jupyter extensions, run the following command (this is optional but recommended as it allows you to view a table of contents in each notebook):
+If you want to install the Jupyter extensions, run the following command:

     $ jupyter contrib nbextension install --user

+Then you can activate an extension, such as the Table of Contents (2) extension:

+    $ jupyter nbextension enable toc2/toc2

 Finally, launch Jupyter:

     $ jupyter notebook

 This should start the Jupyter server locally, and open your browser.
-Click on `index.ipynb` to get started (note: you can visit `/nbextensions` to turn extensions on or off).
+If your browser does not open automatically, visit [localhost:8888](http://localhost:8888/tree).
+Click on `index.ipynb` to get started.
+You can visit [http://localhost:8888/nbextensions](http://localhost:8888/nbextensions) to activate and configure Jupyter extensions.

+That's it!
+Have fun learning ML.